neutron-org/neutron-docs/docs/neutron/modules/dex/client.md

 GET "/neutron/dex/user/limit_orders/{address}"
 ```

-This query retrieves a list of `UserLimitOrders` items.
+This query retrieves a list of `LimitOrderTrancheUser` items by user address.

 **Proto Messages**